The Core Curriculum

 Three-Year Course Reviews

-Every three years, Construction Management courses are reviewed to determine development needs and to maintain curriculum quality.
-Additional course reviews may occur if a course has been converted to a hybrid or fully online delivery model.
+The program aims to review Construction Management courses every three years to determine development needs and to maintain curriculum quality.
+Additional course reviews may occur if a course has undergone a major redevelopment.
 A full description of program quality assessment is given in Appendix 1: Quality Improvement Plan.

 Currently course-reviews are on hiatus as they move from staff-led to faculty-director-led reviews.
 As subject experts faculty directors are best placed to lead these reviews of curriculum.